P4-Research/nikss-artifacts/README.md

 $ sudo apt install -y expect wait-for-it
 ```

-### Build PSA-eBPF
+### Build NIKSS

 Make sure this repository has been cloned recursivly.
 Otherwise invoke:
 ```
 git submodule update --init --recursive
 ```
-Go to the p4c-ebpf-psa directory andf follow the steps in the README to install PSA-eBPF on DUT machine.
+Go to the p4c-ebpf-psa directory andf follow the steps in the README to install NIKSS on DUT machine.

 ### Build P4-DPDK